ShaUday/Ultrasonic_ThingSpeak_NodeMCU/README.md

 Wiring
 Software Setup
 ThingSpeak Configuration
+Wi-Fi Configuration
+Website Setup
 Code Explanation
 Usage
 Troubleshooting
 Future Improvements

 Overview
-The HC-SR04 measures distance by sending ultrasonic pulses and calculating the time for the echo to return.
-The NodeMCU ESP8266 processes this data and sends it to ThingSpeak, a cloud platform for IoT data visualization, via Wi-Fi.
-The project includes Arduino code and setup instructions to replicate the system.
+The HC-SR04, mounted in a jar cap, measures the distance to the jar’s contents, calculating the fill level (0% = empty, 100% = full).
+The NodeMCU sends data to ThingSpeak via Wi-Fi, configured through WiFiManager’s web portal.
+A custom website fetches and displays this data without requiring users to input ThingSpeak API keys, enhancing usability.
 Hardware Requirements

 NodeMCU ESP8266 (v1.0 or ESP-12E)
 HC-SR04 Ultrasonic Sensor
+Jar with cap (large enough for sensor)
 Jumper wires
-Breadboard (optional)
+Breadboard or PCB (optional)
-Micro-USB cable
+Micro-USB cable or 3.7V Li-ion battery with TP4056 module

 Wiring
-Connect the HC-SR04 to the NodeMCU as follows:
+Connect the HC-SR04 to the NodeMCU: